dsy109/HoRM/README.md

 - Includes 21 real datasets, each of which is analyzed in the book _Handbook of Regression Methods_.

-- Inclcudes some original functions, such as for the regressogram and power functions for the general linear F-test.
+- Includes some original functions, such as for the regressogram and power functions for the general linear F-test.

 ### Documentation